 A workplace injury can change your life.
 It can limit your abilities temporarily or permanently, forcing you to seek work elsewhere or file for disability.
 It can result in lifelong medical costs, such as live-in care, rehabilitation therapy, and special medical equipment.
 A traumatic injury such as brain damage or a spinal cord injury can even end in wrongful death.
 As an injured worker or a loved one, it is within your rights to seek justice through every outlet of the law – workers’ compensation and the civil court system.

-The legal team at Brian White & Associates has years of experience in workplace injury law in Texas.
+The Houston personal injury lawyers at Brian White & Associates have years of experience in workplace injury law in Texas.
 We know when our clients should pursue workers’ compensation and when they should file for a personal injury claim instead.
 We may be able to help you receive maximum compensation for your injuries through multiple means.
 Our team can take over communication with insurance companies and bill collectors on your behalf, so you can focus on healing after a traumatic workplace accident.
 Contact us to schedule your free consultation.